apollo

 Caution

-There are no controlled studies on the use of Liviguard Injection 10 ml during pregnancy.
+There are no controlled studies on the use of Liviguard Injection during pregnancy.
 Consult your doctor if you are pregnant or have any concerns; your doctor will prescribe this medicine during pregnancy only if the benefits outweigh the risks.

 bannner image